-Yes, unless you were originally licensed as a PE in another state prior to December 31, 1992 and you are currently licensed in some state and can have at least 8 years of experience prior to December 31, 1992 verified by PE’s or you were originally licensed as a PLS in another state prior to December 31, 2005, and you are currently licensed in some state and you can have at least 8 years of experience prior to December 31, 2005 verified by license land surveyors.
+Yes, unless you were originally licensed as a PE in another state prior to December 31, 1992 and you are currently licensed in some state and can have at least 8 years of experience prior to December 31, 1992 verified by PE’s or you were originally licensed as a PLS in another state prior to December 31, 2007, and you are currently licensed in some state and you can have at least 8 years of experience prior to December 31, 2007 verified by licensed land surveyors.

 Yes.
 Your foreign degree will need to be evaluated by NCEES

 Yes.
 The Board requires that your education be evaluated by National Council of Examiners for Engineering and Surveying (NCEES).
 Please contact NCEES at www.ncees.org to request an education evaluation packet.
 There is no waiver to this requirement.

 Yes.
 That is the only method for renewing your license.

 No. It is the licensee’s responsibility to determine if the course meets the requirements.